 - 2.36 All Officers requiring to commit expenditure in order to acquire goods, services or works on behalf of the Council must: - 2.36.1 Obtain the prior approval of the relevant decision maker who has authority to give such approval under the constitution.
-This approval is subject to having sufficient budgetary provision and being included in the Council's capital programme or revenue budget. - 2.36.2 Complete a business case and risk log for all expenditure over £250k which is approved by the Commissioning and Procurement Board. - 2.36.3 Ensure that supplies of a similar type are procured together
+This approval is subject to having sufficient budgetary provision and being included in the Council's capital programme or revenue budget. - 2.36.2 Complete a business case and risk log for all expenditure over £250k as set out in the commissioning framework. which is approved by the Commissioning and Procurement Board. - 2.36.3 Ensure that supplies of a similar type are procured together where it is practicable and cost effective to do so